 Is net positive migration a factor behind the UK’s recent rise in house prices?
-Given rapid rise in house prices since mid 1990s and corresponding rise in number of immigrants, it is hard to avoid the conclusion, levels of net migration are having, at least, some effect on exacerbating the UK housing crisis.
+Given the rapid rise in house prices since the mid-1990s and the corresponding rise in the number of immigrants, it is hard to avoid the conclusion, levels of net migration are having, at least, some effect on exacerbating the UK housing crisis.
 However, there are also interesting studies showing that high levels of net immigration can lead to lower house prices in certain localities as native homeowners move elsewhere.

 Generally, economists find net immigration has positive benefits, with limited impact on wages and unemployment rates.
 Immigrants tend to be of working age, and so are net contributors to the government’s finances.

-Whilst people fear immigrants take jobs and push down wages – this ignores the other half of the equation.
+While people fear immigrants take jobs and push down wages – this ignores the other half of the equation.
 Immigrants create their own demand, creating new jobs.
-Large scale immigration is consistent with rising real wages, though it is not guaranteed as recent experience shows.
+Large-scale immigration is consistent with rising real wages, though it is not guaranteed as recent experience shows.
 For more: See Impact of immigration on UK economy.

 Immigration and demand for housing